matter-labs/era-compiler-vyper/docs/src/03-combined-json.md

 # Combined JSON

-Combined JSON is an I/O mode designed as a convenient way of using *zkvyper* from tools that calls it as a child process.
-In this mode, input data is provided by the user via CLI, and JSON output can be easily read by both humans and programs calling *zkvyper* as a child process.
+Combined JSON is an I/O mode designed as a convenient way of using *zkvyper* from tooling that call it as a child process.
+In this mode, input data is provided via the CLI, and JSON output can be easily read by both humans and programs.

 ## Usage

-To use combined JSON, pass the `-f combined_json` option to *zkvyper*:
+To enable combined JSON, pass the `-f combined_json` option to *zkvyper*:

 ```shell
 zkvyper './MyContract.vy' -f 'combined_json'